11 June 2026

-What Is Business Property Relief And How Can I Claim This?
+What is Business Property Relief and How Can I Claim This?

 Business Property Relief (BPR) is a relief which can be claimed in respect of inheritance tax and reduces the value of the deceased’s taxable estate by the amount attached to the relevant business property.
 It is merely a relief rather than an exemption and is governed by the Inheritance Tax Act 1984, namely sections 103 to 114.